fastzhong/mth252/slides.md

 [Skip Lists: A Probabilistic Alternative to Balanced Trees](https://15721.courses.cs.cmu.edu/spring2018/papers/08-oltpindexes1/pugh-skiplists-cacm1990.pdf), William Pugh, 1990

 <!--
-Insert & Delete need to update the search path, so it depends on Search.
+Insert & Delete need to update the searching path, so it depends on Search.
 -->

 ---